 Answer: People may still not be able to build wealth because of the following five reasons:

-1. Fear (this one is my favorite which I discuss more in the next section)
+- Fear (this one is my favorite, which I will discuss more in the next section)

 Rich Dad Poor Dad Quotes

-I was inspired by many of the quotes in Rich Dad Poor Dad.
+I was inspired by many of the money and financial quotes in Rich Dad Poor Dad.

 This section, especially his point about fear, caught my attention because I can see that far too many people are “Chicken Little” about everything in life.
 This is especially true when it comes to losing money.